 2. Strategic partnerships with other providers

-In its broadest terms, an ACO is a group of providers including hospitals, practices, and other healthcare systems that share in savings by working together to meet quality-of-care objectives and reduce costs.
+In its broadest terms, an ACO is a group of providers including hospitals and other health systems that share in savings by working together to meet quality-of-care objectives and reduce costs.
 However, when goals aren’t reached participants share losses.
 That’s why it’s crucial for participants to be strategic with their partnerships.

 While this may be difficult for independent practices who prefer their autonomy to adopt, it’s actually in their best interest.
 Yes, sharing accountability that results in profits or losses is seemingly risky.
 However, forging new partnerships can also help independent practices gain leverage, according to Kip Piper, a healthcare consultant in Washington, D.C.